skeept/dotvim/Readme.md

 ma -- mark the current position in mark a
 'a -- goto the position specified in mark a

-H M L -- goto to the [H]top, [M]midle, or [L]bottom of the current screen
+H M L -- goto to the [H]top, [M]middle, or [L]bottom of the current screen

-zz -- put the current cursor position in the midle of the screen
+zz -- put the current cursor position in the middle of the screen

-recording -- to record a set of keystrokes to register s do the folowing: qs<keystrokes>q then invoke the keystroke s by @s
+recording -- to record a set of keystrokes to register s do the following: qs<keystrokes>q then invoke the keystroke s by @s

 ZQ : quit without asking for confirmation

-tranposing chars: xp
+Transposing chars: xp
 transposing lines: ddp
 transposing words: dawwP

 `<c-o>` -- goto last visited position in the file
 <c-i> -- usually goes back, but after mapping <tab> to <c-w> have defined :Jump command

-change case of current character: ~ current line <lowercase-uppercase>: uu UU in visual mode: u and U change the case of selected text guaw -- change current word lowercase gUaw -- change current word uppercase
+Change case of current character: ~ current line <lowercase-uppercase>: uu UU in visual mode: u and U change the case of selected text guaw -- change current word lowercase gUaw -- change current word uppercase

-to select various lines use <shitf-v> <c-v> selects blocks
+To select various lines use <shitf-v> <c-v> selects blocks

-replace ^M
+Replace ^M
 :%s/<ctrl-v><enter>//g

-change to current folder of current file cd %:p:h
+Change to current folder of current file cd %:p:h

 perldo